bloominstituteoftechnology/Sprint-Challenge--Java-Fundamentals-piggybank/README.md

 * Add the ability to remove coins from the piggy bank
     * Prevent taking more coins than present in the piggy bank
     * Coins do not have to be removed in the same quantity that were added.
 For example based on the main program above, removing 3 dimes would be allowed.
 The Piggy Bank should adjust appropriately.
+    * Just the amount to be removed should be given.
+The program will figure out which coins to remove.